+How do I use it?
+You can use it just like Google.
 But testing JURN with a single-word search won’t get you very far.
-I assume the typical academic user has an adequate grasp of the best ways to search Google, and will also have some idea of the exact search terms they need to use.
+JURN is running on a Google Custom Search, and so you can use the usual Google search modifiers such as intitle: and others.
+As such, JURN works best for the typical academic user who has an adequate grasp of the best ways to search Google, and who also has some idea of the exact search terms they need to use.
+JURN also loves specifics.
 For example, a unsophisticated search for…

 Gender Studies Shakespeare

-intitle:”The Tempest” gender
+intitle:”The Tempest” Miranda gender

 Why won’t JURN play nicely with Zotero or some other brand of automatic citation software?
 JURN has been built using a Google Custom Search engine — so half the time you’ll be lucky to see an article title embedded in the search results link.
-You’ll often have to do some hand-building of references for JURN-sourced articles, and back-tracking to find out what journal it came from — since many open journals don’t bother to embed the journal title in the article file.
+You’ll often have to do some hand-building of references for JURN-sourced articles, and back-tracking to find out what journal it came from — since many open journals don’t bother to embed the journal title in the article PDF file.

 Where did you hide the Google Scholar widgets?
 JURN doesn’t have Google Scholar style “relevance ranking”, “related articles”, “number of times cited”, “recent articles”, or the ability to sort by author or title of a journal, etc. JURN is very far from what a librarian would call “optimised”.
 But this can actually be a good thing, since it reduces herd behaviour and exposes your search to some useful serendipity.
 Note that, from May 2012, you can now re-sort the JURN search results by date.

-Google Scholar indexes the DOAJ’s article abstract pages, so surely that means that Google Scholar indexes all open access journals?
+Can’t I just use the DOAJ to search open access journals?
 No, the DOAJ’s full-text coverage is actually quite limited.
-By my calculations, at November 2012 the DOAJ appears to present article abstract pages (leading to full text) from slightly over 500 open ejournals in the arts and humanities.
-By comparison, JURN indexes over 4,400 titles — with around 3,000 of those in English.
+By my calculations at December 2013 the DOAJ appears to present article abstract records, those leading to full text, from around 470 open ejournals in English in the arts and humanities (inc. linguistics, philosophy, anthropology and ethnography).
+By comparison, JURN indexes over 4,500 arts and humanities titles — with around 3,000 of those in English.

 How do you filter out the clutter that surrounds a journal’s core content?
 JURN doesn’t index the home pages, unless it can’t be avoided.
 Instead JURN uniquely uses the actual Google-visible article URLs, rather than the basic home-page URLs.
 Every effort is made to exclude paywalled pages, in journals that are only partly free.
 For an idea of how JURN indexes only the free articles, see here.

 What does JURN stand for?
-Your curator comes from a youthful background in science-fiction ‘zines, and as such always liked the idea that an acronym-headed fanzine would have a different explanation of its initials for each issue.
+JURN’s curator comes from a youthful background in science-fiction ‘zines, and as such has always liked the idea that an acronym-headed fanzine would have a different explanation of its initials for each issue.
 This practice was later taken up by some lesbigay publications — see the back-issues list of the queer literary zine RFD as an example.
 So feel free to make ‘JURN’ stand for anything, on any given day.
 Journal Usury Recovery Net?
 Jolly Urbane Reading Node?
 Jumped Up Rattle o’ Nuthin?